grannycart/by-sound-alone_source/full-draft-manuscripts/manuscript_draft-subworld_book1.md

 He looked around with a nervous twitch, and then motioned to Bastian for a cigarette, who cupped his hand and lit it off his own before handing it to the man.

 The man took the cigarette in a hand that shook slightly when he reached out, and brought it to his lips and sucked long and hard at it.
 "Ah fuck thanks.
 I ran out a couple of days ago.
 I go by Shakes."
-He held up his hand in front of them and they could see it tremble slightly in the air.
+He held up his hand level in front of them and they could see it tremble slightly in the air.
 "Ya can see why."
+Shakes looked at Hemi standing just ahead of Percy with his black beard wafting in the breeze.
+"You the captain?"

+Hemi nodded toward Percy who was still looking at the mini-sub.
 "That's a hell of a craft ya got there Shakes."
-Said Hemi.
+She said.

 "Like it?
-I built it my fuckin self.
-Welded it together on the top of a mountain coffee farm from scraps.
+I built it my fuckin' self.
+Welded it together on the top of a mountain coffee farm from rotting scraps of metal.
 They had a bunch of land higher up where the coffee don't grow, and it seemed like a good place to build a boat.
 It was.
 Cept it wasn't a good place to launch a boat from.
-Getting it down to the water was more difficult than the buildin'."
+Getting it down to the water was fucking way more difficult than the buildin'."

 "I could imagine."
 Said Hemi.

 "I've heard of this kind of thing," said Percy, "run fast and just below the surface.
 Basically invisible to any kind of radar, and too quiet for most sonar.
 Good for... small shipments?"

 "Ay, 'Specialty shipments' --- when stuff has to be got somewhere fast with no questions asked.
 Just not too much stuff.
-I also built in a few special modifications --- this here ship is the fastest and most versatile in its class!"
-Hemi looked doubtfully at the rusting bulbous hulk alongside.
-"Most of these kinds of homemade jobs just run at the surface; I added some batteries and some trim tanks, and this here boat, the _Gnat_ is the name, can _dive_.
+I also built in a few special modifications --- this here ship is the fastest and most versatile in its fucking class!"

+Hemi looked at the rusting bulbous hulk alongside and doubted there was any class of vessel that would accept it.

+Shakes continued.
+"Most of these homemade jobs just run at the surface; I added some batteries and some trim tanks, and this here boat, the _Gnat_ is the name, can _dive_.
 Run a bit under water, just enough to get away from any curious onlookers."

 "How deep?"
 Asked Hemi.

 "Maybe 30 meters on a good day.
 You don't have to go very deep to hide in something so small."

 "How fast?"
-Hemi's curiosity was peaked now.
+Hemi could not deny his curiosity now.

 Shakes grinned.
 "Faster than this fuckin' tub."
 He said kicking the toe of his rubber boot against the hull of the _Prospect_.

 Percy frowned.
-"Welp, that's an impressive submersible hobby you got there, but have any of you got any ideas how this is going to help get my boat moving?
-You ain't carrying a load of diesel fuel are ya Mr. Shakes?"
+"Welp, that's an impressive submersible hobby you got there.
+But has anyone here got an idea how how we're going to get my fucking boat moving?
+You ain't carrying a load of fucking diesel fuel are you Mr. Shakes?"

-"Can't say I am.
+"Captain Shakes, if you fuckin' please.
+And I certainly ain't got fucking fuel to spare.
 And I can't say what I _am_ carrying, ceptin' that I can't see how any of it could help you.
 Still, if I can do anything to assist, I'm game.
 I'm pretty convinced y'all ain't some Authority ruse, and we smugglers gotta stick together, I say."

 "We're not smugglers."
 Said Percy, her eye firmly locked on Shakes'.
 "We're independent logistics operators."

 "Ain't we all!"
 Said Shakes.
 "Honestly, I ain't got much in the way of ideas for ya.
 I was thinking maybe you was the smart ones.
 From what I can see y'all are fuckin' fucked.
 Best I can say is I could run into my destination port and send some friendly bigger boat back out for ya.
-But that'll probably take a couple of days."
+But that'll probably take a couple fuckin' days at least."

 [//]: # (### they find out about the depot from Shakes)

 "In a couple of days we'll either be sunk or in an Authority holding cell.
 There's gotta be a better option.
 Hemi?"
+Percy looked at up at him.

 "Well, nothing immediately comes to mind.
-But that's with limited information.
+But that is with limited information.
 If a new option has arisen, it will be aboard the _Gnat_.
-But to sort that out, I'll have to get in there and take a look at what resources you've got Shakes.
+But to sort that out, I would have to get in there and take a look at what resources you've got Shakes.
 I'm not sure how willing you are to let me do that."

-Shakes didn't say anything, but pulled on his cigarette and watched the exhaled smoke quickly sucked out over the water by the breeze.
+Shakes did not say anything, but pulled on his cigarette and watched the exhaled smoke quickly sucked out over the water by the breeze.

-"Mind if we ask where yer headed Shakes?"
+"Mind if we ask where yer headed Captain Shakes?"
 Asked Percy

-"Ay, I was about to fuckin say anyway: there's a mid-sea depot about 100 miles from here.
+"Ay, I was about to fuckin' say anyway: there's a mid-sea depot about 100 miles from here.
 It's just over the line in the waters of a different Authority.
 Somewhat more permissive folks; bit more friendly to commerce.
 That's why the Authority on this side of the line are such a bunch of aggressive motherfuckin' assholes though --- they don't want shit running through here to there.
-If you can get this tub of yers to the depot, you can definitely get fuel there, and probably some poorly executed and overpriced repairs as well."
+If you can get this tub of yers to the depot, you can definitely get fuel there, and probably some fuckin' poorly executed and overpriced repairs as well."

 "Sounds like a fucking Eden."
 Said Percy.
 "Look, we aren't the type to ask for help, and I hate imposing on other folks business, just as I don't want 'em imposing on mine.
 But you can see we're more than a little desperate here.
-If you can allow Hemi --- and just Hemi --- aboard to take some specs of your boat, see if you're carrying anything he can use, we'll make it up to you at the depot. ...though honestly at the moment about all we can offer you is hot food."
+If you can allow Hemi --- and just Hemi --- aboard to take some specs of your boat, see if you're carrying anything he can use, we'll make it up to you at the depot. ...though at the current moment about all we can offer you is hot food."

 Shakes eyes brightened at that.
 "Hrm.
 Well I ain't been eating nothing but cold chow straight from the can for days now.
 A hot meal is a strong offer yer puttin' on the fuckin' table there.
 Alright.
 This big guy, and this big guy alone.
 And he don't look at nothing I don't want him to look at, and he don't get answers to no questions I don't want to answer.
 No pushin', right?"

 "No pushing."
 Said Hemi.

 "Right.
-Hang back a minute, let me go look around in there first, make sure all my pornography is put away.
+Hang back a minute, let me go look around in there first, make sure all my fuckin' pornography is put away.
 When I give you the signal, come across."

 Percy grinned as Shakes lowered himself down the side and leapt nimbly over the dangerous gap between the two boats.
 He disappeared into the sail hatch of the _Gnat_.

 "Interesting character."
 Said Hemi.

-"Solo operators... nobody who is comfortable spending days or weeks at sea alone --- eating cold canned food, no less --- ever totally has their head screwed on fucking right.
+"Solo operators... nobody who is comfortable spending days or weeks at sea alone --- eating cold canned food, no fucking less --- ever totally has their head screwed on fucking right.
 Anyway, it doesn't matter how pleasant a person he is.
 The question is, is there _anything_ you can do with that boat that's going to help us?"

 "I'm not entirely hopeful.
 It's not much of a craft, and is not likely to have much in the way of resources aboard.
-Frankly, I'm surprised he isn't lost and dead in the water himself."
+Frankly, I am surprised he is not lost and dead in the water himself."

 "Find us something Hemi.
-And don't do anything to set off that tweaked motherfucker while you're over there though."
+But don't do anything to set off that fuckin' tweaked motherfucker while you're over there."

 "I shall be a lamb among the lions."

 From the sail of the _Gnat_ Shakes' head and arm popped up and gestured.
 "Come on over man-mountain.
-Mind the gap!"
+Mind the fuckin' gap!"

-Hemi was just as nimble at hopping the gap as Shakes has been, but it was a more interesting move to watch because of his great size.
-Hemi was wearing conventional leather boots and the water washing the deck of the _Gnat_ was wetting the lower part of his legs, soaking his wools pants.
-He stepped up and over in the open hatch in the sail, and from where Percy was watching, it seemed for a moment like there was no way his bulk would get into that tiny hatch.
+Hemi was just as nimble at hopping the gap as Shakes had been, but his size made it a more interesting move to watch.
+Hemi was wearing heavy but conventional leather boots and the water washing the deck of the _Gnat_ was wetting the lower part of his legs, soaking the tweed pants of his suit.
+He stepped up and over the open hatch in the sail, and from where Percy was watching, it seemed for a moment like there was no way his bulk would get into that tiny hatch.
 But Hemi disappeared into the boat just as quickly as Shakes did.

 Percy gave Bastian a pull on the sleeve, and he tossed a smoked-out butt into the ocean before they climbed up the sail and back inside the _Prospect_.

 [//]: # (### On board the _Gnat_)

 "So what do you think?"
 Asked Shakes.
-"Ain't it the finest boat ye ever had the pleasure of dropping inside of?"
+"Ain't it the finest fuckin' boat ya ever had the pleasure of dropping inside of?"
 Shakes seemed genuinely proud.

 "It's certainly a masterpiece of the genre."
 Even more evenly than usual.

 Hemi had spent nearly his entire life among and inside filthy machines, but he had never seen anything where the grime lay down as thickly as this.
-There was literal garbage all over the deck: empty cans rolling back back and forth with the swell, candy wrappers, and an ashtray that seemed like it hadn't been used for ash but merely as a target to toss used butts at, most of which had missed and were on the deck.
+There was literal garbage all over the deck: empty cans rolling back back and forth with the swell, candy wrappers, various greasy machines parts, and an ashtray that seemed like it had not been used for ash but merely as a target to toss used butts at, most of which had missed and lay scattered about.

 There were stacks of pornography --- Shakes had not bothered to hide any of it, or at least Hemi hoped that was true, because the stacks that were out were of a class so deviant that Hemi could not imagine what Shakes would have deigned feel needed to be hidden.

-In one space recessed between the supports of the pressure hull were stacks of greasy cans still unopened.
+In one space recessed between the supports of the pressure hull were columns of greasy cans still unopened.
 The labels had been peeled off and the contents written on them in grease pencil.
 Most appeared to be of some variety of highly-salted pasta-and-sauce.
-In another recess was a bin with what must have been a hundred different types of puzzle games that all had the basic premise that required squares of color that to be to sorted.
+In another recess was a bin with what must have been a hundred different types of puzzle games that all had the basic premise of requiring squares of color to be sorted alike.
 Every single last puzzle was solved.

+[//]: # (Shakes has some kind of idiot-genius.
+Also a lot of time on his hands.)

 The controls to the sub were aligned with and partially inside of the sail.
+Hemi noted that the controls were arranged airplane-style: with a single yoke that controlled both the angle and direction of the boat, a pretty sophisticated system for a hand-built machine.

 The sail was the only place with enough headroom to stand upright.
 Or, at least Shakes could stand upright in the sail, Hemi still had to crouch a bit.
-Through an open hatch leading forward, Hemi could see small wooden crates crammed into the bow section, and more behind the controls in about the middle of the boat.
+Through an open hatch leading forward, Hemi could see small wooden crates crammed into the bow section.
+More were arranges behind the controls in about the middle of the boat.
 Shakes had thrown what were clearly his sleeping blankets over the crates.
 There was still a thin heavily-stained mattress to one side, which Shakes was raising to lean against the pressure hull so they could get past the crates.

-[//]: # (Somewhere in here: have Hemi comment on the airplane-style controls?
-Maybe move that to later when Hemi is riding with Shakes and the magnetic mines.)

 "Y'all woke me from a nap with the ship-to-ship call.
 That's why I didn't see ya earlier.
 I suppose you want to see the engines and batteries and whatnot?
-They're towards the back."
+They're toward the back."
 Shakes reached into his denim vest and withdrew a leather pouch.
 He pinched some dried leaves from it and stuffed them into his cheek and began masticating them slowly.

+[//]: # (Shakes chews coca leaves --- he got into them building sub on the coffee farm in the mountains.)

 "Yes, the engines first if you please."
 Hemi squeezed past the crates and pulled a small notebook and pencil from an inside pocket of his tweed jacket.
 The engine was massive and took up the entire rear third of the boat.
 Now Hemi was genuinely impressed.
 "That's a lot of engine for such a small boat."